jer71146/CG/README.md

-# CG
+# MATLAB
-Introduction of computer graphic
+MATLAB in 2017 spring